fastlane/boarding/README.md

 - Enter your iTunes Connect credentials and the bundle identifier of your app.
 This will all be stored on your own Heroku instance as environment variables
 - Click on `View App` once the setup is complete and start sharing the URL

+`boarding` does all kinds of magic for you, like fetching the app name and app icon.

 Heroku is free to use for the standard machine.
 If you need a Heroku account, ask your back-end team if you already have a company account.

 ## Security